Information Technology (IT)

 To support teaching and learning, IT supports a broad set of instructional technologies.
 In addition to CLCs, classroom presentation technology, such as podium computers, laptop connections, projectors, and speakers, are provided to enhance the ability of instructors and teaching assistants to present course materials and use student response systems (clickers) in the classroom.

-The learning management system, like Blackboard or Canvas, is used to enhance the distribution of course materials, assess student learning (e.g., quizzes and exams), enable student discussion, and facilitate learning collaboration.
+The learning management system, Canvas, is used to enhance the distribution of course materials, assess student learning (e.g., quizzes and exams), enable student discussion, and facilitate learning collaboration.

 Privileges and Responsibilities